Brunei Malay Teachers Association: Properties and investments

 Since its inception, economic activities have been a primary focus of the PGGMB.
 One of its early initiatives was the establishment of SKS & BM, alongside the Syarikat Bangunan Guru-Guru, Syarikat Permodalan dan Pelaburan PGGMB (SPPGMB), and the IGGMB, which operated a grocery store located in the former building (now known as WISMA JAYA).
 The association's economic activities further expanded with the development of Taman Puri PGGMB and the establishment of the PGGMB School.
 This growth continued with the acquisition of three houses in May Garden in 1983 and the purchase of the Tunas Jaya PGGMB School building in Lambak Kanan in 1986.

 The six-story Wisma Puri and the six-story Wisma Jaya on Jalan Pemancha were both built by PGGMB in 1991.
 Strategic investments undertaken by the association include the 1993 ASEAN Nestle AIJV, the 1994 acquisition of two Beribi store units, and the 1994 purchase of four houses in Kampong Sungai Hanching.
 Furthermore, in 1994, the Tunas Jaya PGGMB was founded in Kuala Belait.
 In 1995, PGGMB expanded its investment portfolio by building the PGGMB School in Sungai Akar and participating to the IBB-Nikko Investment.
 Additionally, the association invested in Baiduri Finance in 1996 and constructed the Tunas Jaya PGGMB School in Madang in 1995.
 Churiah PGGMB Travel Service was purchased by PGGMB in 1997.
 The establishment of PGGMB Secondary School in 2001, the investment in the Australian Technology Park in Sydney in 2000, and the construction of three shop units on Jalan Gadong, Kampong Beribi, Jangsak in 1998 all contributed to the continued prosperity of the economy.

-The PGGMB water fountain monument was constructed in 1975 close to the Kianggeh Food Court to honour Sultan Hassanal Bolkiah and Pengiran Anak Saleha's royal marriage in 1965.
+The PGGMB water fountain monument was constructed in 1975 close to the Kianggeh Food Court to honour Sultan Hassanal Bolkiah and Queen Saleha's royal marriage in 1965.